Looking for a simple but completely irresistible no bake treat? I have the answer!

 I’ve been missing America incredibly the last few weeks so I thought what better way to reminisce than by recreating one of my favourite American candy bars?
 Volia!
 Almond Joy Coconut Chocolate Cups were born.

-Tell me I'm not the only one who loves to eat all the food when you visit a new destination?
+Tell me I’m not the only one who loves to eat all the food when you visit a new destination?
 While others are checking out the Hollywood Walk of Fame, you can find me strolling the aisles of Whole Foods, buying baking supplies at Walmart or getting lost in an American candy store.
 Embarrassing but true.
-Here's the evidence from my last trip to the USA.

 And while I don’t know when I will get to go back to America, I can continue to use all the amazing food experiences from my last trip as inspiration.
 So for those, like me, who cannot go to the store and buy an Almond Joy, pop into your kitchen and make a batch of these no bake Almond Joy Chocolate Cups instead!